 Are you a painter, carpenter or do you own a shop?
 Then you cannot work together in a maatschap.
 Working together can then be done in a general partnership (vof).
 This is because you perform professional activities with a vof and you exercise a profession with a maatschap.
 So, the activities you perform determine the difference.
 The maatschap and the vof also differ in terms of liability.
 In a vof, all partners are liable for the debts of the partnership, even if another partner incurs those debts.
 With the maatschap you are in principle only liable for your own share.

 Setting up a professional partnership

 If you want to set up a professional partnership, you will have to list your partnership in the Business Register.
 You can use the Public partnership form.
-You cannot register a non-trading undisclosed partnership (stille maatschap zonder onderneming).
+You cannot register a non-trading silent partnership (stille maatschap zonder onderneming).